Privacy Legislation and Disability Services

 As you can see, most of the Australian Privacy legislation has similar principles and coverage, so it makes it possible to provide general advice about how to ensure compliance with the legislation.
 The information in this article is not intended to be detailed and comprehensive, but is designed to primarily make Disability Practitioners aware of the various legislative regimes across the country.
 I would suggest that is advisable that Disability Practitioners familiarise themselves with the relevant legislative regime in their state or territory.

-At the very least, Practitioners should be aware that, because they are dealing with sensitive personal and health information, they have significant responsibilities under Privacy legislation, and should ensure that their practice always follows the principles of:
+At the very least, Practitioners should be aware that, because they are dealing with sensitive personal and health information, they have significant responsibilities under Privacy legislation, and should ensure that their practice always follows these principles and legislation.

 In general then, the operation of Privacy legislative obligations in Disability Practice could be reasonably summed up with the following: